Edidevi/InterVLAN-L3/index.md

 ---
 layout: lab
 title: Inter-VLAN L3 Troubleshooting
-description: The next step from VLANs — inter-VLAN routing using a Layer 3 switch.
-A Cisco Packet Tracer lab simulating a real office network with IT and HR departments on separate VLANs.
+description: "The next step from VLANs — inter-VLAN routing using a Layer 3 switch.
+A Cisco Packet Tracer lab simulating a real office network with IT and HR departments on separate VLANs"
 diagram: diagram: https://github.com/user-attachments/assets/9ffc8ac7-3831-475e-8861-6a104f37e3cc

 concepts: